 Enforce Training

-Get Them An Attorney
+Get Them an Attorney

-No matter the severity of the DUI charges, it’s wise for your employee to have a lawyer handle their case.
+Regardless of the severity of the DUI charges, it’s wise for your employee to have a lawyer handle their case.
 Sometimes, it can make the difference between getting off with a fine and going to jail, which wouldn’t be good for the company.

 Appeal The Ban

 When someone’s caught driving under the influence, they often face having their license suspended.
-That obviously isn’t ideal if it’s one of your drivers being charged.
+That isn’t ideal if it’s one of your drivers being charged.

 If there’s a case for it, it may be worth helping them try to appeal the ban.
 However, it can take a while for this to be successful, during which time your employee won’t be able to do their job.